-Pupils in Junior and Senior school are encouraged to be responsible for their reliever inhaler which is to be brought to School and kept on them at all times.
+Pupils are encouraged to be responsible, where appropriate, for their reliever inhaler, which is to be brought to School and kept on them at all times.
 It is the pupil's responsibility to take their inhaler on any out of school activities.